Mangaluru violence: Police release video of anti-CAA protesters

 Kateel also suspected that agitators from outside Karnataka took part in the violence and arson.

-"Congress has to answer who were behind the violence and who threw stones at police.
+"Congress has to answer who was behind the violence and who threw stones at police.
 Can they be innocent?"
 Kateel asked.

 Meanwhile, Congress state president Dinesh Gundu Rao justified protesters covering their faces.